mydobie/simple-react-app/README.md

 If you get a `Node Sass could not find a binding for your current environment` error, it means that the SASS compiler wasn't downloaded for your node version and OS.
 Run `npm run d` to ensure that the correct version of the compiler is downloaded.

-If the application has feature flags enabled, a harmless `Module not found: Can't resolve 'react-redux'` warning will be shown and it can be ignored.
-This warning will not prevent the build from happening nor will it impact the application.
+If the application has feature flags enabled, a harmless `Module not found: Can't resolve ... ` warnings will be shown and they can be ignored.
+These warnings will not prevent the build from happening nor will it impact the application.
 It is currently a known issue with the feature flags module.

 ---